jamescurran/jamescurran.github.io/_posts/2013-05-01-code-tuneup-dataconvert.md

         PropertyInfo[] props = typeof(T).GetProperties();

 and eliminate the need for `typ` altogether.

 Another change I'd like to make is this line:

 	 entity = Activator.CreateInstance<T>();
 to:

     entity =  new T();

 The change has no effect on the method at all (the two versions would even generate the same IL code), but I like the second version better because I figure most programmers would be more familiar with the `new` syntax rather than the `CreateInstance` syntax.
-But what I did that, Visual Studio showed me another reason it should be changed --- It gave me a red squiggly line.
+But when I did that, Visual Studio showed me another reason it should be changed --- It gave me a red squiggly line.

 Both lines require that T have a public constructor that takes no parameters.
-But with the new syntax, the compile can realize that restriction; the `CreateInstance` syntax hide it.
+But with the new syntax, the compiler can realize that restriction; the `CreateInstance` syntax hid it.
 So, we need to add:

 	where T : new()

 to the method signature.
-And while we are messing with the signature, there are a couple other makes to change.
+And while we are messing with the signature, there are a couple other things to change.

-In Paul's version, them method lives in a common base class you would derive your Data Access classes from.
+In Paul's version, this method lives in a common base class you would derive your Data Access classes from.
 This is a bit messy.
 Why not make it an extension method too?
 We can add it to` SqlDataReader` or better yet, `IDataReader`.
 And, again it'll need a new name to better convey it usage:

 <script src="https://gist.github.com/jamescurran/5494793.js">    </script>